ShaneTremel/Fantasy-Overwatch/README.md

 + Be able to save user team ✔
 + hold user teams ✔
 + Option to have multiple people in draft, or just solo (if solo, random select the rest of teams)  ✔
-+ Have a tournament generic class X
++ Have a tournament generic class ✔
 + Utilize a sort method that uses an anonymous class ✔

 **Stretch Goals**